 Lake Michigan doesn't have Lake Superior's rocky cliffs.
 But its many sandy reefs and shoals can snag a boat just as easily.

 That's why lighthouses line the peninsula.
 Three of them can be toured all summer, and four others are easily seen.
-But three can be reached only during Door County Maritime Museum's
+But the others can be reached only during Door County Maritime Museum's

 Tickets go on sale the first week of April and sell quickly.
 The most coveted ticket is the cruise to Plum Island, in the middle of the Death's Door Passage, which allows passengers to get off the boat to explore the 1895 range lights and the ruins of an 1848 lighthouse.